-Pregnant women may wonder if they will recognize their contractions when they begin, or if what they are feeling is premature labor.
+Pregnant people may wonder if they will recognize their contractions when they begin.
+They may also question if what they are feeling is premature labor.

 While contractions can vary widely, there are some common symptoms of each stage of labor.
 Learn about them in this article.

-Labor can vary greatly in its length and pain levels between individuals and also between different pregnancies.
+Labor can vary greatly in length and pain levels between individuals and also between different pregnancies.

-But, by knowing what to expect from each type of contraction, a woman can feel better prepared.
+However, by knowing what to expect from each type of contraction, a person can feel better prepared.

-Some of the key signs of Braxton-Hicks contractions include:
+Some of the key indicators of Braxton-Hicks contractions include: